Willie Ong: 2022 vice presidential campaign

 On September 21, 2021, it was announced that he will run for vice president in 2022 as the running mate of Manila mayor Isko Moreno.
 Ong left Lakas–CMD a day later after his announcement to run for vice president.
 He joined Moreno's political party, Aksyon Demokratiko, on September 25.
-On May 9, 2022, Ong lost in his bid to Sara Duterte placing fourth out of nine candidates.
+On May 9, 2022, Ong lost in his bid to Sara Duterte, placing fourth out of nine candidates.
 Ong conceded to Duterte on May 11.

+2025 Senate bid

+Despite undergoing treatment for cancer in Singapore, Ong filed his certificate of candidacy for senator on October 3, 2024 for the 2025 Philippine elections through his wife, Anna Liza Ramoso.
+He said that he will not run a regular electoral campaign, stating that his senatorial campaign will be run with no funds and no connection with other political personalities in order for him to run "the cleanest way."
+On February 13, 2025, he announced his withdrawal of his candidacy to focus on his recovery.
+He later endorsed the candidacies of Bam Aquino and Imee Marcos for senator.

 Personal life

 Ong is married to Anna Liza Ramoso, who is also a physician.
-They first met each other in 1992 while Ong was working as an intern at San Juan De Dios Hospital and got married a year later.
+They first met each other in 1988 while both were students at DLSU-EAC Medical School.
+They got married 5 years later.
 They have two daughters.

+On September 14, 2024, Ong revealed that he had been diagnosed with sarcoma and was undergoing chemotherapy.
+He was also diagnosed with neutropenic sepsis two days later.
+With his brother's help, Ong had gone to Singapore to undergo treatment at Parkway East Hospital under oncologist Ang Peng Tiam.
+On October 8, after six weeks of treatment, Ong publicly revealed that his sarcoma has been reduced by 60%, stating that given the exceptional difficulty in treating sarcoma, "It's really a miracle".